sysid/tldr/pages/common/cargo.md

 2. and as a directed acyclic graph of crates

 - Cyclic dependencies are allowed between the modules, but not between the crates.
-- Crates are units of reuse and privacy: only crate's public API matters, and it is crystal clear what crate's public API is.
+- Crates are units of reuse and privacy: only crate's public API matters
-- Moreover, crates are anonymous, so you don't get name conflicts and dependency hell when mixing several versions of the same crate in a single crate graph.
+- crates are anonymous, so you don't get name conflicts and dependency hell when mixing several versions of the same crate in a single crate graph.
 - This makes it very easy to make two pieces of code not depend on each other (non-dependencies are the essence of modularity): just put them in separate crates.
-- During code review, only changes to Cargo.tomls need to be monitored carefully.
+- During code review, only changes to Cargo.toml need to be monitored carefully.

 - Most of the time when Rustaceans say "crate", they mean library crate, and they use "crate" interchangeably with the general programming concept of a "library"
 - A package can contain as many binary crates as you like, but at most only one library crate.
 - If a package contains `src/main.rs` and `src/lib.rs`, it has two crates: a binary and a library, both with the same name as the package.

+## Modules
+- In Rust, all files and folders are modules
-- `pub mod xxx {}`, provides encapsulation
+- module: `pub mod xxx {}`, provides encapsulation
-- location: `/Users/Q187392/.asdf/installs/rust/1.66.0/registry/src/github.com-1ecc6299db9ec823`
+- folders as modules: file named `mod.rs` must exist
+- think of the `mod.rs` file as defining the interface to your module

+## Visibility
+Everything inside a module (ie, a file or subfolder within the /src folder) can access anything else within that module.
+Everything outside a module can only access public members of that module.

 ## imports
+- When import with `mod`, Rust automatically creates a module namespace.
+- The module namespace is automatically taken from the file name
+- import all public names from a module with a wildcard `::*`
+- access the root of the module tree (ie, the main module in this case) using `crate::`
 ```rust
 mod geo;
 use geo::calculations::distance as d